-The School should provide an education offer that is rated as good or outstanding in all aspects by Ofsted (e.g. leadership and management, teaching, safeguarding).
+The School should provide an education offer that is rated as good or outstanding in all aspects by Ofsted (leadership and management including safeguarding, personal development, quality of education, behaviour,).
 The Ofsted inspection should have taken place within two years of the application.

 (Note: Where the last Ofsted review is 'good or outstanding' but more than two years old, a robust, externally validated self-assessment may, when considered alongside other evidence, be considered sufficient.)